heetbeet/juliawin/README.md

 2. Or you can <a href="https://github.com/heetbeet/juliawin/raw/main/Juliawin%20Bootstrap%20From%20Github.exe"><img src="https://i.redd.it/t4f6ysfremu11.png" height="35" />click here</a> for a thin installer,

-3. Or download this repo to your chosen Juliawin location and run `Juliawin Setup.exe`.
+3. Or download this repo to your chosen Juliawin location and run `Juliawin Setup.exe`,

-4. Or, lastly, if your firewall/admin is crippling thin installer, you are always try one of the offline 7zip insallers here https://github.com/heetbeet/juliawin/releases
+4. Or if your firewall/admin causing issues try the offline 7zip insallers https://github.com/heetbeet/juliawin/releases

 ## Options